masaun/ZK-health-records-sharing-marketplace/README.md

 - Time 4:40~).
   - On the page for Health Data Provider, connecting both wallet (Polkadot and EVM) **as a `Health Data Provider`**.
-  - Then, the Health Data Provider would submit a Health Data Proof to the zkVerify Network on Polkadot.
+  - Then, the Health Data Provider would **submit** a Health Data Proof to the zkVerify Network on Polkadot through the HealthDataSharingExecutor contract (`submitHealthData()` function).
     - At this point, the Health Data Provider would sign and send the TX (transaction) of submitting a proof on `Polkadot wallet` (i.e. Talisman).
     - At this point, the `proof data` of the Ultraplonk proof in zkVerify would be loaded and submitted as the Health Data Proof.